MichaelCade/90DaysOfDevOps/Days/day88.md

 ![](Images/Day88_Data17.png)

-In the next post we take a look at Disaster Recovery within Kubernetes.
+In the next post, we take a look at Disaster Recovery within Kubernetes.

 ## Resources